LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Exporting unit test results in xUnit XML format
 -----------------------------------------------

+To output test results in the xUnit XML format, simply load the `xunit_xml_output.lgt` file before running the tests.
+This file defines an object, `xunit_xml_output`, that intercepts and replaces unit test execution messages, converting them to the xUnit XML format.

-To export unit test results in xUnit XML format, simply load the `xunit_xml_report.lgt` file before running the tests.
+To write the test results to a file using the xUnit XML format, simply load the `xunit_xml_report.lgt` file before running the tests.
 A file named `xunit_report.xml` will be created in the same directory as the object defining the tests.

 Writing unit test results in the TAP output format
 --------------------------------------------------

-To output test results in the TAP (Test Anything Protocol) output format, simply load the `tap_output.lgt` file before running the tests.
+To output test results in the TAP (Test Anything Protocol) format, simply load the `tap_output.lgt` file before running the tests.
 This file defines an object, `tap_output`, that intercepts and replaces unit test execution messages, converting them to the TAP output format.

-To write the test results to a file using the TAP (Test Anything Protocol) output format, simply load the `tap_report.lgt` file before running the tests.
-This file defines an object, `tap_report`, that intercepts unit test execution messages and converts them to the TAP output format, generating a `tap_report.txt` file in the same directory as the object defining the tests.
+To write the test results to a file using the TAP (Test Anything Protocol) output format, load instead the `tap_report.lgt` file before running the tests.
+A file named `tap_report.txt` will be created in the same directory as the object defining the tests.

 Known issues